KeunhoByeon/MAGPIE/README.md

 Patch extraction methods differ based on stain types:

-1. H&E and IHC Stains:
+1. H&E and IHC Stains
    The patch extraction code for these stains is implemented based on the following paper:
    Lu, Ming Y., et al. "Data-efficient and weakly supervised computational pathology on whole-slide images."
 Nature Biomedical Engineering 5.6 (2021): 555-570.
-2. Special Stains:
+2. Special Stains
-   For special stains, a custom patch extraction method was used.
+   For special stains, a custom patch extraction method is used.

 To extract image patches from Whole Slide Images (WSIs), run the following command: